chromium/chromium/docs/updater/functional_spec.md

 ## Updater
+The updater is installed in one of the following modes (or scopes):
+1. per-system (or per-machine).
+This mode requires administrator privileges.
+2. per-user

+Per-machine and per-user instances of the updater can run side by side.

-The updater is installed at:
+Depending on the scope, the updater is installed at:

 * (Windows, User): `%LOCAL_APP_DATA%\{COMPANY}\{UPDATERNAME}\{VERSION}\updater.exe`
 * (Windows, System): `%PROGRAM_FILES%\{COMPANY}\{UPDATERNAME}\{VERSION}\updater.exe`